Azure/azure-sdk-for-net/sdk/maps/README.md

 using Azure.Maps.Search;
 ```

-In the main function, instantiate `MapsSearchClient`, `MapsRouteClient` and `MapsRenderClient` either via AAD or subscription key authentication.
+In the main function, instantiate `MapsSearchClient`, `MapsRouteClient` and `MapsRenderingClient` either via AAD or subscription key authentication.
 Below is an example of instantiation via AAD:

 ```C#
 // Create a MapsSearchClient and MapsRouteClient that will authenticate through Active Directory